john30/ebusd-configuration/guidelines.md

 2. `npm run csv2tsp-combine`: generates German tsp files in directory `outtsp.de` including a helper file `i18n.yml` as well as i18n files `en.yaml` and `de.yaml` in `outtsp`
 3. `npm run maintsp`: generates the `main.tsp` file from the list of the other tsp files
 4. `npm run format`: reformats all generated tsp files
+5. `npm run lint`: checks for issues in all generated tsp files

+Alternatively, the `npm run csvall` performs all of these steps and also adjusts/excludes some top level items that rarely changed and emit warnings otherwise.

 From here, the changed declarations in `outtsp` can be compared against the current source folder in `src`, changes to it applied and reviewed beforw PR submission.

 ## Dos and Don'ts
 * embrace comments where reasonable